The market is open from 10am - 5.30pm 7 days a week and Bank Holidays.

 Greenwich is not only a beautiful place to stroll around, it makes for a lovely walk from local Greenwich surrounding areas, Maze Hill station or across the Park.

-Those with a good head for heights can travel from Royal Docks to North Greenwich by Emirates Air Line cable car and then take a bus (188) to Greenwich town centre.
+Those with a good head for heights can travel from Royal Docks to North Greenwich by London Cable Car and then take bus (188) to Greenwich town centre.

 The roads around Greenwich town centre are very busy and so if you can travel by public transport that's the best and quickest option.